arbitbet/doc/channel.rst

         }
     }

-We injected the *real transport* into the form type to get entity class name.
-Also please take into account that we skipped api key encryption, but it's required for the real use.
+We injected the *real transport* object into the form type to get entity class name.
+Also please take into account that we skipped api key encryption, but it's required for the real world usage.
-Let's define dummy connector class.
+Let's define connector class(dummy for this step).

 .. code-block:: php